spurs v bolton wanderers match reports

 Attendance : - 34,290

 18.04.1964 Jimmy Greaves' goal decided this Division 1 match between the two sides at the Lane.
-Bolton sat near the bottom of the table and the goal, converting a Mullery cross, condemned Wanderers to the Second Division.
+Bolton sat near the bottom of the table, even though they had not been beaten in six matches needing one point from their last two games to avoid relegation, but in converting a Mullery cross, Greaves helped condemn Wanderers to the Second Division.

 This was John White's last match at White Hart Lane, before his untimely death in July.